What Is Convertible Preferred Stock?

-Now let’s assume on June 1, 2008, the stock price is trading @7 per share in the market.
+Now let’s assume on June 1, 2008, the stock price was trading at @7 per share in the market.
 If the investor decides to convert his holding into common stock, the total value of his investment will be $35000 (5000 common shares * $7) on that day.
-This will fetch him a total loss of $15000 after considering his initial investment of $50000.
+It will fetch him a total loss of $15000 after considering his initial investment of $50000.

 Now let’s assume that the stock price increased to $30.
-He would definitely exercise his conversion right as he can get the same stock at 10 as compared to the market price of $30.
+He would exercise his conversion right as he can get the same stock at ten compared to the market price of $30.
 The difference between $30 and $10 is called the conversion premium.
 Post conversion, the total value of his investment will increase to $150000 from $50000, giving him a net realizable gain of $100000.

-- Convertible preferred stock enjoys preferential right over equity shares with regard to the dividend payment and repayment of capital in case of winding up.
+- Convertible preferred stock enjoys preferential right over equity shares regarding the dividend payment and capital repayment in case of winding up.

-- They can realize again in the form of capital appreciationCapital AppreciationCapital appreciation refers to an increase in the market value of assets relative to their purchase price over a specified time period.
-Stocks, land, buildings, fixed assets, and other types of owned property are examples of assets. from company success while still protected from company failure.
-If the stock prices appreciate, investors can choose to convert their preferred stock to common stock.
-On the other hand, if the company performance is poor, they can choose not to exercise the conversion right and keep their convertible stock.
+- If the stock prices appreciate, investors can choose to convert their preferred stock to common stock.
+They can realize again in the form of capital appreciationCapital AppreciationCapital appreciation refers to an increase in the market value of assets relative to their purchase price over a specified time period.
+Stocks, land, buildings, fixed assets, and other types of owned property are examples of assets. from company success while still protected from failure.
+On the other hand, if the company’s poor performance, it can choose not to exercise the conversion right and keep its convertible stock.

 - In the event of bankruptcy, if the conversion feature is not exercised, they are given priority in dividend payment and asset distribution of remaining assets before equity shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
 The ownership percentage depends on the number of shares they hold against the company's total shares..

-- Prior to conversion issuance of preference shares do not lead to dilution of control, i.e. they do not carry voting rights nor interferes in company decision.
+- Before conversion, the issuance of preference shares do not lead to dilution of control, i.e., they do not carry voting rights nor interfere in company decisions.

 - The relatively low dividend yield on convertible stock may provide convenience to rapidly growing firms facing heavy capital expendituresCapital ExpendituresCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year..
 Corporates may be willing to provide a conversion option to reduce immediate cash requirements for dividend payments.
-Without this option, investors might demand an extremely high dividend to compensate for the probability of default which will further increase the risk of financial distress.
+Without this option, investors might demand an extremely high dividend to compensate for the probability of default, further increasing the risk of financial distress.

-- The dividend yield on Preferred stock is much lower than other classes of preferred stock due to additional features provided to them, which is conversion right.
+- The dividend yield on Preferred stock is much lower than other classes of preferred stock due to additional features provided, which is conversion right.

-- When conversion feature is exercised, preference shareholder will be treated as other equity shareholder and enjoys no priority in either in dividend and asset distribution.
+- When the conversion feature is exercised, the preference shareholder will be treated as another equity shareholder who enjoys no priority in either dividend or asset distribution.

-- Exercise of convertible options leads to an increase in the number of outstanding shares and creates dilution of control from the perceptive of equity shareholders.
+- The exercise and valuation of convertible preferred stock ofrconvertible options increases the number of outstanding shares and creates dilution of control from the perspective of equity shareholders.
 Therefore, each shareholder is entitled to a smaller proportion of firm assets and profits.
 This problem never arises with traded options.
 If an investor buys an exchange-traded option and subsequently exercises it, there is no effect on the number of shares outstanding.

-This has been a guide to What is Convertible Preferred Stock & its Definition.
-Here we discuss the convertible preferred stock example along with its advantages and disadvantages.
-You can learn more about from the following articles –
+This has been a guide to what is Convertible Preferred Stock.
+We explain it with example, differences with common stock, advantages and disadvantages.
+You can learn more about it from the following articles –